Sashmark97/midigen/README.md

 # midigen
-Test task for MIDI files generatioin
+Test task for MIDI files generation using GPT-2
 ## Preparation Guide
 1. Clone the repository
 2. Install modules from requirements.txt
 3. Download pre-trained models with script download_models.sh from Saved_models folder

-##Training guide
+## Training guide
 1. Choose one of experiments config from Experiments folder or create your own (instructions on these are yet to come)
 2. Run ```python train.py --yaml_path='/path/to/experiment.yml''``` in scripts folder